Robust Hypothesis Testing via Lq-Likelihood: Lq-LIKELIHOOD-RATIO-TYPE TEST

-$\widehat{CV}_{\alpha}$ is our final estimate for the critical value.
-The rationale behind our bootstrap method is that since we are interested in the null distribution under $H_0: \theta=\theta_0$, we need to shift the observed sample ${\bf x}$ so that it has a mean of $\theta_0$.
-With this new sample ${\bf x'}$, we can use the bootstrap to mimic the null distribution.
-However, since there are usually outliers in the sample, we need to use a robust estimation for the mean.
-In our case, we adopt the ML$q$E of the sample.
-This robust mean helps us to mimic the null distribution.
+As a result, $\widehat{\text{CV}}_{\alpha,q}$ is our estimate for the critical value.
+The rationale behind our method is as follows.
+We first transform the sample ${\bf x}$ to have a mean of $\theta_0$.
+With this new sample ${\bf x'}$, we use the bootstrap to mimic the null distribution.
+Since there are usually outliers in the sample, we choose a robust estimation for the mean, namely, the BCMLqE.
+We demonstrate this approach in Section \ref{sec:sim_mean_normal}.